HEPTACOM/heptaconnect-docs/docs/how-to/003-portal-development.md

             ->setCapacity(new Liter($data['volume']));
     }

-    public function supports(): array
+    public function supports(): string
     {
-        // tells HEPTAconnect to use this emitter for bottles only return [Bottle::class];
+        // tells HEPTAconnect to use this emitter for bottles return Bottle::class;
     }
 }
 ```